Fagin: Role in the novel

-Fagin forces Oliver and Nancy to burgle a house owned by the wealthy, elderly widow Mrs Maylie.
-After breaking into the house Oliver is shot in the arm.
-Fagin yet again abandons the wounded boy and flees.
-Maylie and her niece Rose take Oliver in and raise him in a polite society.
-Fagin later meets with a fellow criminal, the mysterious Mr Monks, and plots with him to destroy Oliver's newfound reputation as a young gentleman.
+Fagin forces Oliver to help Sikes burgle a house owned by the wealthy, elderly widow Mrs. Maylie.
+After breaking into the house, Oliver is shot in the arm and Sikes abandons him while he makes his own escape.
+Mrs. Maylie and her niece Rose take Oliver in and raise him in a polite society.
+Fagin later meets with a fellow criminal, the mysterious Mr. Monks, and plots with him to destroy Oliver's newfound reputation.

-To make sure Oliver never learns of his true parentage, Fagin and Monks conspire to steal a locket and a ring left to the boy by his late mother, and throw them in the river.
-Nancy, ashamed of her role in Oliver's kidnapping, tells Maylie and Rose that Oliver is in danger, and secretly joins them in a plan to rescue him.
-Fagin becomes suspicious of Nancy, and follows her to one of her meetings with Maylie.
-He also sends one of his thieves, Noah, to spy on her.
+To make sure Oliver never learns of his true parentage, Fagin and Monks conspire to buy a locket and a ring left to the boy by his late mother from Mr. Bumble and his wife, the former Mrs. Corney, and Monks throws them in the river.
+Nancy, ashamed of her role in Oliver's kidnapping, tells Mr. Brownlow and Rose that Oliver is in danger, and secretly joins them in a plan to rescue him.
+Fagin becomes suspicious of Nancy and has Noah Claypole, who has recently joined his gang, follow her to one of her meetings with Brownlow and Rose.
 Upon learning what Nancy is up to, Fagin lies to Sikes that she intends to turn him over to the police, provoking Sikes to kill her.

-After Sikes is killed by an angry mob, Fagin and Monks, revealed to be Oliver's half-brother, want the boy dead so that Monks can be sole beneficiary of their wealthy father's will.
-They attempt to flee London, but both are arrested.
-Monks is given a second chance thanks to Oliver, but Fagin is sentenced to be hanged for his crimes.
-The night before Fagin's execution, Oliver visits him in prison, and Fagin rages at him and the entire world for the sorry end he has come to.
+Fagin and Monks attempt to flee London, but both are arrested.
+Monks, after being forced to confess his part, is given a second chance thanks to Mr. Brownlow and Oliver, but Fagin is sentenced to be hanged for his crimes.
+The night before Fagin's execution, Oliver visits him in prison, and Fagin rages against the entire world for the sorry end he has come to.
 The following day, he is hanged.

 Historical basis

-Fagin's name comes from one of Dickens's friends he had known in his youth while working in a boot-blacking factory.
+Fagin's name comes from one of Dickens' friends he had known in his youth while working in a boot-blacking factory.

 Fagin's character might be based on the criminal Ikey Solomon, who was a fence at the centre of a highly publicised arrest, escape, recapture, and trial.
 Some accounts of Solomon also describe him as a London underworld "kidsman" (a kidsman was an adult who recruited children and trained them as pickpockets, exchanging food and shelter for goods the children stole).
 The popularity of Dickens's novel caused "fagin" to replace "kidsman" in some crime circles, denoting an adult who teaches minors to steal and keeps a major portion of the loot.

 Other sources, such as Howard Mancing in The Cervantes Encyclopedia, claim that Fagin is assumed to be modelled on Monipodio, one of the main characters in Miguel de Cervantes' Rinconete y Cortadillo (1613).
 Monipodio is the leader of a criminal gang in 17th-century Seville that includes cutpurses and cape stealers.